-She brings to the board a strong understanding of the efforts that go into making the school operate and the depth of the decisions that are required to run an online school, as well as skills in group facilitation, improvisation public speaking, and problem solving.
+She brings to the board knowledge in the operational functions at MNOHS, the depth of decisions that are required to successfully manage an online high school, and sustain a flourishing environment for students.
+She has vast skills in group facilitation, improvisational public speaking, training, and creative problem solving.

 Debbie Ferm is a licensed special education teacher in the areas of learning disabilities and emotional/behavior disorders.
 She has been working with students with disabilities since 2006, when she completed the licensure program at Augsburg College in Minneapolis.
 Prior to that, Ms. Ferm earned a bachelor’s degree in Business Administration from the University of Wisconsin – Eau Claire, and spent several years at home raising her children.
 Debbie is an avid reader and writer, and is passionate about sharing her love of books with her students.

 Term expires: June 2020